bmax-moblin/ChecklistDemo/README.md

-This app demonstrates the usage of a Checklist to synchronize the results of multiple parallel asynchronous tasks.
+This app demonstrates the usage of a Checklist to synchronize the results of some concurrent tasks.

 Define the set of required objects/events:
 <code><pre>